-Mapping social value to the Global Goals
+Mapping social value to the UN Global Goals

-Within the UN Sustainable Development Goals (SDGs) framework, progress against the 17 Global Goals is measured against a set of 169 Targets and 232 Indicators.
-To estimate the contribution of the TOMs to each Goal the Social Value Portal has mapped each Measure against the SDG 169 Targets.
+Within the UN’s Sustainable Development Goals (SDGs) framework, progress against the 17 Global Goals is measured against a set of 169 Targets and 232 Indicators.
+To estimate the contribution of the TOMs to each Goal, Social Value Portal has mapped each TOMs Measure against the SDG 169 Targets.

-There are a range of Figures in the Global Goals Report to ensure the reporting is as transparent as possible.
+There are a range of figures in the Global Goals Report to ensure the reporting is as transparent as possible.
 The TOMs use a mix of social value proxies for the outcome/impact of the Measures and, where those are not available, some input/output proxies.
 These have been reported separately for complete transparency.

-In addition, local economic value generated through the TOMs is reported separately.
+Local Economic Value generated through the TOMs is reported separately.
 While these interventions create value for the local community in terms of jobs and increased business opportunities, from a societal perspective they might be displacing some of those opportunities from elsewhere.

 The total social value has been calculated based on the deadweight and attribution parameters identified at Measure level and through the input, output, outcome and impact proxies (based on primary and secondary data as specified in the social value report).
 This provides a high-level estimate of the average expected value to society generated by the Measures.